William-Flood/Software_editor/README.md

 Pressing the right-pointing arrow will add indentation to the selected shapes.

-Pressing the left-pointing arrow will remove one level of indentation from shapes, starting with the topmost-selected shape, and continuing until it reaches a shape with at most one level of indentation lower than the topmost-selected shape, or the end of the document.
+Pressing the left-pointing arrow will remove one level of indentation from shapes, starting with the topmost-selected shape, and continuing down until it reaches a shape with at most one level of indentation lower than the topmost-selected shape, or the end of the document.

 The button labeled 'Undo' reverts the most recent change made to the document.